First impressions count. Your Zoom background is part of the first interactions your colleagues or clients might have with you.

 Pro tip: If you don't have a logo, why not explore Linearity Curve's integrated Iconator Library to find something that represents what you stand for?
 Iconator is a gallery inside Curve with over 80,000 royalty-free icons that can be used for free in all your projects.

 Once imported, drag your logo to a corner or a less intrusive part of the screen.
-You may need to place a shape over an element on your photo, like we did using the Shape Tool to make your logo more prominent.
+To make your logo more prominent, you may need to place a shape over an element on your photo, like we did using the Shape Tool.

 You can also use the Background Removal tool to create a transparent background for your logo image.